suadhuskic/Bench/README.md

 ## Bench yo' time zones!
 You shouldn't be scared of time zones and you shouldn't present `America/Los_Angeles` as an option to the user.

-Just to get your attention:; Scroll down to get more details and documentation.
+Just to get your attention, heres an example:
 ```php

 use Bench\Bench;